c4arl0s/XIB_for_Ipad/README.md

 # XIB_for_Ipad

+- An XiB represents an only scene.
+- a storyboar represents multiple views, scenes and how to navigate between them.

 How to generate and xib for ipad according to the last application I have been working on

 The key to do this is to change the property size to Freeform, look at this: